NEXus Internet Course Exchange

 COURSE DETAIL

-Credit hours: 3
+Credit hours: 3 per Semester

-Course Level: graduate
+Course Level: Doctoral Foundational

-Institution:University of Colorado Denver
+Institution:University of Colorado

-Pre-requisites:
+Pre-requisites: Not applicable.

 Course Description: Concepts and methods of epidemiology are applied to advanced nursing practice with populations.
 Agent, host, and environmental factors used to examine environmental risks, issues of environmental justice, and models of care for high-risk populations will be examined and evaluated.